And they can weigh up to 200 tonnes. Just to put that in perspective: an adult male African elephant weighs 6 tonnes!

 From 1904 to 1967, more than 350,000 were killed in the Southern Hemisphere.
 Thousands more are thought to have been killed by Soviet fleets during the 1960s and 1970s.

 In 1931, during the heyday of whaling, an astounding 29,000 blue whales were killed in one season.
 In total, about 360,000 blue whales were killed in the 20th Century in the Antarctic alone.

 Current population and distribution

 Some of the remaining blue whales are of a subspecies known as "pygmy" blue whales.
-As their name suggests, they are somewhat less gigantic than "true" blue whales, and until recently were thought to be confined to the Indian Ocean region; however, recent studies indicate they may be more widespread.
+As their name suggests, they are somewhat less gigantic than "true" blue whales.
+Until recently, they were thought to be confined to the Indian Ocean region but recent studies indicate they may be more widespread.

 What is WWF doing?

 The majority of WWF's global conservation work to protect whales and dolphins takes place within the context of the International Whaling Commission (IWC).

 WWF is also promoting the creation of marine protected areas (MPA) in whale habitats: such as the network of MPAs that WWF-Chile has been advocating for to protect foraging and nursing grounds of blue whales in Corcovado.
 In 2014, three protected areas covering 120,000 hectares were approved by the Chilean government.